 - Catch A Wave: Are California Regulations Just A Trend or Do They Forecast Changing Consumer Sentiments?

 This panel will discuss California-specific regulatory pressures on manufacturers and retailers in the fashion/apparel industry.
 We’ll cover the California Transparency in Supply Chains Act requirements, various product specific bans, California’s Prop 65 chemical warning requirements for consumer products, and a host of new labor & employment laws that were passed in California in 2018.
-Kelley Drye partners Larry Lasoff and Michael Gallion along with special counsel Joe Green will talk about whether these regulatory pressures are consumer-driven and if they are the beginning of a national/international trend that manufacturers and retailers will need to pay attention to.
+Kelley Drye partner Larry Lasoff along with special counsel Joe Green will talk about whether these regulatory pressures are consumer-driven and if they are the beginning of a national/international trend that manufacturers and retailers will need to pay attention to.
 We’ll also offer strategies for compliance and how to minimize the risk of litigation.

 - Navigating The U.S.-China Trade War

 The U.S.-China trade war has reached the fashion industry.
 Starting September 24, 2018, the Trump Administration imposed tariffs of 10% on many textile and fashion products and these tariffs increased to 25% on January 1, 2019.
 This is already causing disruption in the fashion industry’s supply chains and is predicted to have wide-ranging negative impact on consumers, companies, and jobs.
 Customs special counsels Jennifer McCadney and Laura Rabinowitz and Daniel Nadel, Associate Counsel at Humanscale will review 1) How we got here – how did these tariffs originate, how long might they be in place, will there be more? and 2) What steps importers can take to help their company avoid or reduce the impact of the tariffs.

 - The View From Capitol Hill: What to Expect from the Newly Elected Congress and the Trump Administration in 2019